Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Funding Risk and Liquidity Policies

 \subsubsection{Funding Derivative Contracts in a Diffusion Setting}

-Here, we assume funding and hedging in continuous time.
-In particular, we start with a discrete time-grid, and at the end of the calculation we take the limit to a continuous time.
+Here, we solve recursively the pricing equations of Theorem~\ref{th:iter}, and take the limit of margining, funding and hedging in continuous time.
 We start with the case of re-hypothecation.
-The same approach applies also when re-hypothecation is forbidden, We solve recursively the pricing equations of Theorem~\ref{th:iter}, and we get up to maturity or first default event
+The same approach applies also when re-hypothecation is forbidden.